 Having allowed the dentist to put a gold inlay into a tooth, having written, delivered, and been paid for three synopses, having seen Helen off for New Haven again (thereby making three trips back and forth from here to town in the course of the day, via that devastating subway), and having, alone and in peace at last, partaken of my bowl of soup and crust of bread–having done all this, and being still quite alive, I will now proceed (oh, luxury!) to sit down and quietly, and in leisurely fashion, write a letter to you.

 Barbara vanished from her apartment at 48 Kent Street, Brookline, Massachusetts on December 7, 1939.
 No one appears to know what happened to her after that date.
-Until her death over 20 years later, Barbara’s mother tried to find out what happened.
-Here’s a reply to her plea to an old seafaring acquaintance of theirs—Andrew Burt—who sailed with them in the Caribbean in 1929.
+Until her death about thirty years later, Barbara’s mother tried to find out what happened.
+Here’s a reply to her plea to an old seafaring acquaintance of theirs—Andrew Burt—who sailed with them in the Caribbean in 1928-29.